s28kiru/Spam-Detector-in-Python/README.md

 <h1>Spam Detector in Python</h1>

-Projects on Text Mining and Natural Language Processing in R &amp; Python
+Projects on Text Mining and Natural Language Processing in Python

 <h2>Brief Description of Projects</h2>